0113 297 1200

 Practice summary

-LA v H (2023): Damian successfully represented a local authority who brought findings that a young baby sustained a skull fracture and was shaken.
+LA v H and Others (2023): Damian represented a local authority which sought findings that a young baby sustained a skull fracture and was shaken.
 The case involved complex medical evidence from a variety of disciplines, including neuroradiology, neurosurgery, haematology, paediatrics, and psychiatry.
+All the other parties were represented by senior junior counsel.
+The court made all the findings sought by the local authority.

-LA v M (2023): Damian represented a father in public law proceedings who faced allegations of historic rape and physical abuse against the children.
+LA v M and Others (2023): Damian represented a father who faced allegations of historical rape and physical abuse against the children.
 The court dismissed all the findings and the children were placed in his care.

 LA v T and Others (2022): Damian represented a father who was alleged to have sexually abused his child.
 The case involvement arguments of law about the admissibility and weight of an ABE interview which did not comply with best practice guidance.